Viewing scan results and using scan logs

 Viewing the scan log

 To troubleshoot problems related to scans or to monitor certain scan events, you can download and view the log for any scan that is in progress or complete.

 Tracking scan events in logs

-While the Web interface provides useful information about scan progress, you can use scan logs to learn more details about the scan and track individual scan events.
+While the Security Console provides useful information about scan progress, you can use scan logs to learn more details about the scan and track individual scan events.
 This is especially helpful if, for example, certain phases of the scan are taking a long time.
 You may want to verify that the prolonged scan is running normally and isn't "hanging".
 You may also want to use certain log information to troubleshoot the scan.

 This section provides common scan log entries and explains their meaning.
 Each entry is preceded with a time and date stamp; a severity level (DEBUG, INFO, WARN, ERROR); and information that identifies the scan thread and site.